-No image of modern outback Australia is complete without a mob of kangaroos hopping across the horizon.
-Kangaroos belong to the Macropodidae family, meaning ‘big foot’ in Latin, in reference to the species’ unusually large hind feet.
+No image of outback Australia is complete without a mob of kangaroos hopping across the horizon.
+Kangaroos belong to the Macropodidae family, meaning ‘big foot’ in Latin (a reference to their large back feet).

-But what’s the difference between a kangaroo and a wallaby?
-The division is arbitrary: the species we call kangaroos are simply the larger representatives within the Macropus genus, and include the Red Kangaroo (Macropus rufus), Eastern Grey Kangaroo (M. giganteus), Western Grey Kangaroo (M. fuliginosus), Antilopine kangaroo (M. antilopinus), Common Wallaroo (or Euro) (M. robustus) and the Black Wallaroo (M. bernadus).
+These include the Red Kangaroo (Macropus rufus), Eastern Grey Kangaroo (M. giganteus), Western Grey Kangaroo (M. fuliginosus), Antilopine Kangaroo (M. antilopinus), Common Wallaroo (or Euro) (M. robustus) and the Black Wallaroo (M. bernadus).

 The word kangaroo derives from ‘Gangurru’, the name given to Eastern Grey Kangaroos by the Guuga Yimithirr people of Far North Queensland.
 Kangaroos are of cultural and spiritual significance to Aboriginal people across Australia.
 Plus, their meat was, and continues to be, a staple protein source; pelts were used for clothing and rugs; and their skin crafted into water bags.

 Kangaroos are the world’s largest marsupials.
 A Red Kangaroo can weigh 90kg and can grow two metres tall.
-Black Wallaroos, at around 20 kg, are the smallest species of the group (their name a portmanteau of wallaby and kangaroo).
+Black Wallaroos, at around 20kg, are the smallest species.

 All kangaroos have short hair, powerful hind legs, small forelimbs, big feet and a long tail.
 They have excellent hearing and keen eyesight.
 Depending on the species, their fur coat can be red, grey or light to dark brown.